tomstom01-source/C-ChainForV2X/README.md

 ## Overview

-Unlike traditional blockchains that suffer from probabilistic finality, latency and poor scalability, C-chain addresses these metrics critical to V2X communication via a TDBMS protocol that allows for immediate settlement of tamper-proof V2X transactions for:
+Unlike traditional blockchains that suffer from probabilistic finality, high latency and poor scalability, C-chain addresses these metrics critical to V2X communication via a TDBMS protocol that allows immediate settlement of tamper-proof V2X transactions for:
    - Forensics: Non-repudiable evidence for accident reconstruction.
    - Diagnostics: Verifiable telemetry history for sensor and hardware auditing.
    - Coordination: A cryptographically ordered "source of truth" for real-time traffic orchestration.